 There are several options for getting your labels onto stickers:

 - Scan your design using the methods from this post and upload them to Zazzle.
-Here is their template for a round sticker template (1.5 and 3 inch circles available).
+Upload your design to their round sticker template (1.5 and 3 inch circles available).

 - Hand drawing each label is a great way to practice and play.
 You can get a sheet of labels from your office supply store, or you can pick them up here (weatherproof or gloss are great for labeling plants that you often are watering).